yoloswaglyfestyle/cashew/OLD_README.md

 npm run demo
 ```

 You should see a series of console logs.
 After 3 seconds, you should see that the mobile device requested and received apples.
 After a few more seconds, you should see that the mobile device requests "more apples" (literally) and gets two sets: 1) from a simple handler and 2) from a db-connected handler.
-In all, the client should have received 9 apples of different colors.
+In all, the client should have received 9 apples of different colers.

 ## Concepts